Written by Stephen Gill

 “Cooling and sustainable heating done well is one of the smartest things society does.”

-Individuals and organisations everywhere are encouraged to take part, share their experiences, and explore what Cool Intelligence means in their own work and context.
+Individuals and organisations everywhere are encouraged to take part — to share their experiences, contribute their insights, and help build a collective understanding of what Cool Intelligence means in practice.

 World Refrigeration Day — 26 June 2026